PowerEdgeR710/unproxmox/readme.md

 # UnProxmox: The Best Proxmox Uninstaller

-This script is designed to completely remove Proxmox VE (Virtual Environment) and all associated packages from your system, turning it into a basic Debian installation.
+This script is designed to completely remove Proxmox VE and all associated packages from your system, turning it into a basic Debian installation.

 ## WARNING